-The Ontake Waterfall Trail is in green on the map below.
-For those with less time, a steep ascent / descent over the ridge between the falls takes about 20 minutes each way (in blue).
-The trail is generally accessible from late March until the first snows in early December.
-For winter visits to the falls, you can access them with about a 10-minute walk from the road.
-Snowshoes or crampons (and extra caution!) may be needed during that time.
+For those with less time, a steep ascent/descent over the ridge between the falls takes about 20 minutes each way.
+The trail is generally accessible from early April until the first snows in December.

 Kiyotaki Falls